Bologna's Best Street Foods and Where to Eat Them

 But how great would it be to walk around the 2 towers with a cone of fried custard in your hands?

-Check out this list of the most popular street food of Bologna and where to eat them well made.
+Check out this list of the most popular street foods of Bologna and where to eat them well made.

 Gelato